Chapter 5 : Chapter Five

 “Elaine is with child,” he said, words tumbling out in an eager rush.
 “I am to be a father again.”

 All jesting was immediately forgotten, giving way to genuine happiness.
 Rowena and I gave delighted gasps at the announcement, and I jumped off the table to embrace him, decorum the farthest thing from my mind.

 “Oh Godric, congratulations!”
 Rowena cried, with a smile that rivaled the sun for brightness.
 “This is wonderful, is it not, Salazar?”

 At the sound of his name, I suddenly realized that he had had not said a word, not even to chide me about my coarse gypsy manners.
 Not even to offer Godric his best wishes.
 He just sat there, his stillness unsettling.

 He looked at Godric for a long moment.
-The latter looked confused and openly hurt, while Salazar gave nothing away.
+The latter looked confused and openly hurt, while Salazar's poorly concealed revulsion chilled me.
 The heavy silence crushed the lighthearted mood we’d been in moments before.

 “I must take my leave,” said Salazar at last, hastily standing as he broke their eye contact.
+His voice was clipped and hard.
 “I—I will speak with you later, my friend.”

 He practically ran from the room, careful not to look at any of us.
 We stared at his retreating back, shocked at the display.